EndPointCorp/end-point-blog/2022/06/implementing-authentication-in-asp.net-core-web-apis.md

 Luckily for us, ASP.NET Core provides us with [Identity](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/identity?view=aspnetcore-6.0&tabs=netcore-cli).
 This is an API that offers a comprehensive solution for authentication.
 It can connect with the aforementioned Duende
 IdentityServer for [OpenID Connect](https://openid.net/connect/) and [OAuth 2.0](https://oauth.net/2/), supports authentication via third parties like Facebook or Google, supports full integration with and scaffolding capabilities for user interfaces on web apps and.

-Most importnanly for us, it suports management of user accounts stored in our own database.
+Most importantly for us, it supports management of user accounts stored in our own database.
 It includes data for third party logins, passwords, roles for authorization, email confirmation, access tokens, etc.

 That's a lot of of functionality baked in there.
 But we don't need all that, so let's see how we can take only the bits and pieces that we need in order to fulfill our specific requirements.

 Specifically, we want:

 1. Tables in our database for storage of user accounts and passwords.
-2. A programatic way to create, fetch and validate users using those tables.
+2. A programmatic way to create, fetch and validate users using those tables.

 It's actually pretty simple.